cattonkey/Bob_Web/CreatingStrongPasswords.md

 	* Eg. pizgybirdbobakin
 3. **Make it so that no one can guess it**

-	At Bob the Builder, we apply some special sauce when creating our passwords
+	At Bob the Fixer, we apply some special sauce when creating our passwords

 	![Password Hash](https://i.imgur.com/B3KtSqg.png)